 The Macedonian Traverse is a mountain pathway which follows the border between Kosovo and Macedonia.
 Generally the trail is well marked, but there were some parts I could use an extra waymarks or two.
 The tracks on my GPS didn’t make it easier since they all slightly differ.
 No biggie though, the only thing you have to do is follow the ridge (and don’t fall down).
 Doesn’t really matter where you go, every step is beautiful.

 This hike is part of my trekking through the Balkans where I’m trying to connect all Via Dinarica Trails.
-I continue counting days from where I left, that is the border between Kosovo and Macedonia.
+Route reflections of previous sections I hiked this year:

 - Hiking the Jahorina Trailrun Track from Sarajevo to Višegrad